ydahal1/ydahal1/ReadMe.md

-New atoms frequently lose electrons when they fail to keep an ion them.
+What biscuit does a short person like?
+Shortbread.

 [
-Thu Sep 24 00:41:51 UTC 2026
+Fri Sep 25 00:42:11 UTC 2026
  ]